 Step 3- Claim coordination and documentation

-How Excess Proceeds Are Created
+How Excess Proceeds Are Created: A Step-by-Step Breakdown

 1. When The Auction Exceeds Debts: